 Step 2: Send a cancellation amendment

-If your client had already signed a contract prior to canceling, you'll likely want to send a cancellation amendment.
-This amendment will terminate all agreed upon obligations between both parties, addressing the Project changes as well as what's expected to happen with any fees/retainers that have already been paid or that are outstanding.
-To help out, HoneyBook has added a suggested Cancellation Amendment to your Contract Templates section.*
+If your client had already signed a contract prior to canceling, you'll likely want to create and send a cancellation amendment.
+This amendment should terminate all agreed upon obligations between both parties, addressing the project changes as well as what's expected to happen with any fees/retainers that have already been paid or that are outstanding.

-Since the newly-sent amendment should cover all the Project changes, you should not need to edit, delete, or expire the original contract.
+Make sure that your amendment covers all the project changes, that way, you should not need to edit, delete, or expire the original contract.

 Still have questions?
 Feel free to send us a message by clicking the Question Mark icon on any HoneyBook page.
 Our team is always happy to help!